 - Excess tension, tightness, or movement of the face or upper body to produce a word

 The speech difficulties of stuttering may be accompanied by:

 - Head jerks

 - Clenching fists

-Stuttering may be worse when you're excited, tired or under stress, or when you feel self-conscious, hurried or pressured.
+Stuttering may be worse when the person is excited, tired or under stress, or when feeling self-conscious, hurried or pressured.
 Situations such as speaking in front of a group or talking on the phone can be particularly difficult for people who stutter.

 However, most people who stutter can speak without stuttering when they talk to themselves and when they sing or speak in unison with someone else.

 When to see a doctor or speech-language pathologist

 It's common for children between the ages of 2 and 5 years to go through periods when they may stutter.
 For most children, this is part of learning to speak, and it gets better on its own.
 However, stuttering that persists may require treatment to improve speech fluency.

 Call your doctor for a referral or contact a speech-language pathologist directly for an appointment if stuttering: